nehatkr/DevHive-Web/README.md

 -created a a card for the feed page
 -edit profile option is added
--created a connection page to see all connections
+-created a connection page to see all connections -created aconnection request page to see all the connection requests -Feature - Accept/Reject Connection Request

 Body{
     navBar